archusXIV/mpv-playlists-manager/README.md

 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions, some of them are **crucial**...

 ## Changelog
+- Added faster youtube playlist analysis using ytfzf if installed.
 - Fixed bug using diff in install/upgrade process.
 - Refactored _SearchOnline function including more tests.
 - Added fzf multi-selection in _SearchYoutubeWithFzf